 Section 4.6 Remedial Conference

 Prior to the readmission or enrollment of any student who has been suspended out of school or expelled in accordance with this policy for any "act of school violence" as defined in § 160.261.2, RSMo., a conference must be held to review the student’s conduct that resulted in the suspension or expulsion and any remedial actions needed to prevent future occurrences of such conduct or related conduct.
 The conference shall include the appropriate school officials including any teacher directly involved with the conduct that resulted in the suspension or expulsion, the student, and the parent or guardian of the student or any agency having legal jurisdiction, care, custody or control of the student.
-The Executive Director or Principal shall notify, in writing, the parents or guardians and all other parties of the time, place and agenda of any such conference.
+The Head of SchoolHead of School shall notify, in writing, the parents or guardians and all other parties of the time, place and agenda of any such conference.
 Failure of any party to attend this conference shall not preclude holding the conference.
 This requirement applies to enrolling students transferring from another school as well, regardless of whether the "act of school violence" was committed at a public school or at a private school in Missouri.

 Section 5.
 Offenses and Consequences